anushkayadav/Stray-Animal-Detection/README.md

 ```
 python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/ssd_inception_v2_coco.config
 ```
 If everything has been set up correctly, TensorFlow will initialize the training.
 The initialization can take up to 30 seconds before the actual training begins.
-When training begins, it will look like this:

-Each step of training reports the loss.
-It will start high and get lower and lower as training progresses.
-For my training on the ssd-Inception-V2 model, it started at about 12.0 and quickly dropped below 2.
-I recommend allowing your model to train until the loss consistently drops below 0.2, which will take about 10k steps, or about 8 hours (depending on how powerful your CPU and GPU are).
-Note: The loss numbers will be different if a different model is used.
-MobileNet-SSD starts with a loss of about 20, and should be trained until the loss is consistently under 2.

-The training routine periodically saves checkpoints about every five minutes.
-You can terminate the training by pressing Ctrl+C while in the command prompt window.
-I typically wait until just after a checkpoint has been saved to terminate the training.
-You can terminate training and start it later, and it will restart from the last saved checkpoint.
 The checkpoint at the highest number of steps will be used to generate the frozen inference graph.

 ### 4. Saving and Inferring the model